Drug Paraphernalia Laws in Texas

 Selling or delivering drug paraphernalia to someone 17 years of age or younger is a felony punishable by a mandatory minimum sentence of 180 days in jail up to a maximum sentence of 1 year in prison with a fine up to $10,000.

 Contact an Experienced Drug Lawyer in Williamson County

-Contact Stephen Hesse for a free consultation if you are facing drug paraphernalia possession.
+Contact Steve Hesse for a free consultation if you are facing drug paraphernalia possession.
 He has many years of experience in dealing with possession cases, and is familiar with the Williamson County Court System.
 He will provide you the best possible outcome based on your specific circumstances.
 Steve Hesse Law Firm is located in Georgetown Texas.
 Call him at 512-930-2120 today.